Welcome back for another installment of Ask TON. Here’s our latest question:

 Milka Kostic, Senior Editor, Cell Press:

-In terms of the ideal format, because the networking is such an important component of attending a conference, my favorites are those that have about 150 attendees, are 4-5 days long, have built in social hours and joined meals, and take place in relatively remote locations.
+In terms of the ideal format, because the networking is such an important component of attending a conference, my favorites are those that have about 150 attendees, are four to five days long, have built-in social hours and joined meals, and take place in relatively remote locations.
 This usually ensures that by the end of the conference I have had an opportunity to meet and chat with almost everyone, and even make fast friends.